Kasino: Initial success

 Conceived to be only a studio project, Kasino rose to fame after the sudden inclusion of their first single Can't Get Over on the soundtrack of the soap opera América, from Rede Globo.
 Kasino had received a commission from Rede Globo to create a dance song for the character Sol, played by Deborah Secco, in the soap opera.
 At the show, it was the theme of "Boate Ocean Drive".
 It was track number 8 on the soundtrack, and number 4 on Kasino's album Light of Love.

 Can't Get Over was an instant success, sparking concerts, new songs, an album, a live DVD, two official tours, and countless appearances on talk shows, including an iconic performance on Sabadaço, which became a meme.
 According to ECAD, Can't Get Over was the 18th most played song in Southern Brazil between January and March 2006 and the 6th most played song in Northern Brazil between January and March 2006.

 Some people who knew the group did not know that it was composed by Brazilians.

 Kasino also released Stay Tonight, the second song of the album.
 Another successful song of the group was Shake It, the song which is the first track of the album and was the 14th most played song in Southern Brazil between April and June 2007, and was part of the soundtrack of Rede Globo soap opera Páginas da Vida, from 2006.

 Another songs released by the group included Sexy Baby and Jump, the latter of which samples Cyndi Lauper's classic 1983 song Girls Just Want To Have Fun.

-But beyond the meme, songs on the soundtracks of soap operas, and releases on the famous compilation Summer Eletrohits, the project inspired a generation of musicians that would shine with the electronic music boom in Brazil, such as Vintage Culture, Dubdogz, Flakkë, and Lazy Bear.
-Many of the great Brazilian DJs have acknowledged Kasino's influence on their music.
+Beyond the memes, the songs featured in soap opera soundtracks, and the releases on the popular Summer Eletrohits compilations, the project went on to inspire a new generation of Brazilian electronic musicians, including Vintage Culture, Dubdogz, Flakkë, and Lazy Bear.
+Many leading Brazilian DJs have acknowledged Kasino’s influence on their work.

 Between 2005 and 2007, Kasino toured Brazil from north to south with the Light of Love tour.